 For this we are setting the smoker to 225 degrees F.

-Alternatively, you can grill your salmon if you would like on a cedar plank
+Alternatively, you can grill your salmon if you would like on a cedar plank.

 Heck, if you are inspired by this dish, you can even use leftover salmon from the night before.
 But our #1 recommendation, if you can, is to smoke it with method 1.

 Next all you have to do is make your blender hollandaise sauce, poach your egg, and prep your bread.
 At The Country Cat they use a house made buttermilk biscuit.
 You can use a biscuit, or go traditional with an English muffin like we have done here.
-See the video for our easy blender hollandaise sauce (coming soon).
+See the video for our easy blender hollandaise sauce (below).

 That’s it.
 It may seem complicated to make eggs Benedict, especially with the added smoked salmon, but it’s really not.
 It looks much fancier than it really is.
 It’s just about following some simple techniques for great results.
 This is truly an indulgent and elegant breakfast that is certain to win over someone special…. especially for Mother’s Day!
 Believe me, I know.